Hassan S. Dashti, Ph.D., R.D.

 Reevaluating standard clinical nutrition practices to support Circadian Medicine in the Intensive Care Unit (ICU)

 Clinical care practices and current environments in intensive care units (ICUs) are not optimized to support circadian rhythms or sleep of patients.
 ICU settings are known to severely fragment sleep and abolish circadian rhythms of critically ill patients.
 Ongoing efforts to mitigate disruption are non-pharmacological interventions targeting light and noise, which have successfully promoted sleep and reduced delirium risk in ICU patients.
 Among the contributing factors is the common practice of administering nutrition support through feeding tubes (enteral nutrition) or intravenously (parenteral nutrition) at night.
 Although nutrition support is known to improve clinical outcomes, this current practice affecting approximately 250,000 US hospital admissions annually lacks a medical rationale.
-The objective of this study is to examine a novel dimension of clinical nutrition by determining whether prioritizing sleep quality and preserving robust circadian rhythms through a circadian-conscious feeding regimen improves patient outcomes.
+The objective of this study is to examine a novel dimension of clinical nutrition by determining whether prioritizing sleep quality and preserving robust circadian rhythms through a circadian-conscious feeding regimen improves patient outcomes as described here.
 You can learn more about our ongoing trial here.
 This project is generously supported by the NIH National Heart, Lung, and Blood Institute (NHLBI).

-Sleep Health for adult consumers of Home Total Parenteral Nutrition (TPN)
+Sleep Health for adult consumers of Home Total Parenteral Nutrition (TPN) and Home Enteral Nutrition (Tube Feeds)

 The role of circadian rhythms and sleep in Eating Disorders